-Left untreated, these infections can spread to the uterus, fallopian tubes (salpingitis), and ovaries (oophoritis) in a condition called pelvic inflammatory disease (PID).
-In the long-term, PID can cause permanent damage to the reproductive organs and lead to infertility or ectopic pregnancy.
+Left untreated, these infections can spread to the uterus, uterine tubes (salpingitis), and ovaries (oophoritis) as a condition called pelvic inflammatory disease (PID).
+Left untreated, PID can cause permanent damage to the reproductive organs and lead to infertility or increased chances of ectopic pregnancy.

-Bacterial vaginosis (BV) is an infection caused by an imbalance in “good” and “bad” bacteria in the vagina.
-BV is not an STI, and often the cause of the infection is Gardnerella vaginitis.
-Factors that may increase the risk of developing BV include having a new sexual partner, having multiple sexual partners, douching, smoking, and having a general lack of “good” bacteria.
+Bacterial vaginosis (BV) is a condition caused by an imbalance in “good” and “bad” bacteria in the vagina.
+BV is not an STI, and often the cause of the infection is an increased number of Gardnerella vaginialis and other bacteria.
+Factors that may increase the risk of developing BV include having a new sexual partner, having multiple sexual partners, douching, smoking, and a general lack of “good” bacteria.

 Common symptoms of bacterial vaginosis include:

 - Foul-smelling “fishy” vaginal odor

 - Thin, white, grey, yellowish, or greenish discharge

 Having BV increases your risk of contracting STIs.
 If you suspect you may have BV, speak with your health care provider as soon as possible.

 Green vaginal discharge during pregnancy is a sign that you need to see a health care provider.
 This is considered abnormal discharge, and during pregnancy you need to be extra-cautious.

 If you experience green discharge while pregnant, make an appointment with your health care provider immediately.
 Certain infections that cause green discharge pose threats to the pregnancy and the baby.